We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - dry, cracked skin

 Psoriasis symptoms may come and go.
-The condition tends to flare up at times, and you can go through periods of complete remission, where you experience few or no symptoms.
+The condition tends to flare up at times, and may be triggered by certain things.
+You can also go through periods of remission, where you experience few or no symptoms.

 There are many known triggers of psoriasis, including:

 Psoriasis is a chronic condition, so learning to manage triggers and outbreaks is essential to your health.
 There are mild, moderate, and severe cases of psoriasis.
-Mild cases affect under 3 percent of the body, moderate cases affect 3 to 10 percent of the body, and severe cases affect more than 10 percent.
-How you manage your psoriasis depends on its severity.
+The severity depends on how much of the body is affected:

 You should see your doctor to determine if you have psoriasis.
-Together, you can discuss an effective treatment plan if you do have it.
+Together, you can discuss an effective treatment plan.
 You can manage psoriasis with one or more of the following:

 - over-the-counter (OTC) and prescription emollients, such as lotions, creams, or other topical products

-Topical treatments are first-line management for mild cases of psoriasis.
+Topical treatments are the first-line management for mild cases of psoriasis.
 These can be used in combination with other psoriasis treatments for moderate and severe cases.
+You can find a good selection of OTC topical treatments here.

 Daily care is essential in managing psoriasis.
-Although prescription topical treatments may be the best method for alleviating severe psoriasis symptoms, OTC emollients can also bring relief to those with psoriasis.
+Although prescription topical treatments may be the best method for alleviating severe psoriasis symptoms, OTC emollients can also bring relief to those with milder psoriasis.
+They may also be used in combination with other treatments.

 Emollients create a barrier on the skin’s surface.
 The barrier protects the surface with oils and allows the skin to rehydrate.
 This helps to reduce skin dryness and irritation.

 Lotions, creams, and ointments can help reduce scaling, as well as soften and smooth skin.
 You can apply a variety of emollients on a daily basis.
-Not all lotions are good for psoriasis, and some may exacerbate your symptoms.
+However, not all lotions are good for psoriasis, and some may exacerbate your symptoms.

-Other ingredients that will help psoriasis symptoms include:
+Other ingredients that can help psoriasis symptoms include:

 Be sure to limit your exposure to topical products that contain steroids.
 You shouldn’t use steroids throughout the day.
 Talk to your doctor about the long-term use of products that contain steroids and other active ingredients.
 Emollients are free of steroids, and you can use them liberally and frequently.